navspeak/docker/README.md

 - Min reqmt for UCP
 -- 8 GB RAM for Mgr Node, 4GB for worker nodes
 -- 5 GB free space for /var partition for mgr nodes, 500 MB for worker nodes
+* Access Control
+  * Subject - individual user, org, team
+  * Role - is a set of permitted API operations that you can assign to a specific subject and collection (No access, Read Only, Restricted Control, Full Control)
+  * Collection - Swarm resources viz.
+Nodes, Containers, Services, Networks, Volumes, Secrets, Application Configs

 ## Storage Driver